gotransverse/payments.js/README.md

     * goTransverse Customer Support will provide an api account for you TRACT tenant.

-# Getting A Referrer Token
+# Getting a Referrer Token

 Using a tool like Postman, construct an HTTP post with the following information